Hiroreco/enreco-archive/recap-data/chapter2/day4/nodes/cecilia-c2d4.md

 Cecilia seeks an audience with the princess in order to finally be told the truth; however, Cecilia overhears Commander Kopis remarks to Iphania about ["The Outlander of Yours"](https://www.youtube.com/watch?v=NGC0VaSUPnE&t=15300s) which sends her thoughts reeling.
 She quickly disengages and heads for Fia.

-Once Immerkind learns the truth about The Outsider, Tam Gandr explains how time travel could still explain how Iphania and The Outsider are siblings.
+Once Immerkind learns the truth about the Outsider, Tam Gandr explains how time travel could still explain how Iphania and the Outsider are siblings.
 This means Cecilia still has a chance, and this moment brings Queen Tam and Cecilia closer.

 [Drinks under the bridge](#embed:https://www.youtube.com/live/NGC0VaSUPnE?si=PSdF1DRfJUXe6ZXR&t=15970)